-Subsequent to the above adjustment, 25% of each elected corporate officer's salary for the coming year is withheld as part of Minerals Technologies' incentive payment program.
-Depending upon the extent to which the company's performance during the year meets targets established by the Board, as little as 40% of the amount withheld from his salary or as much as 200% will be returned to each elected corporate officer.
+Short-term incentive payments are expressed as a percentage of base compensation.
+Depending upon the extent to which the company's performance during the year meets targets established by the Board early in the year, a bonus payment ranging from 0% up to 150% of base compensation is available to the Chief Executive Officer for performance of less than 85% of targets to greater than 120% of targets, respectively.
+The bonus payments can range from 0% up to 120% of base compensation for other principal executives.
 These payments, which are made in the following year, are shown as the Bonus for each principal executive in the year to which they are attributable in the Summary Compensation Table included in this proxy statement.

-This incentive program is intended to more closely link the principal executives' pay to the growth of the company and the value created for stockholders in the preceding year, as measured by four factors: sales growth as compared to target; net income growth as compared to target; return on equity as compared to target; and percentage growth in Minerals Technologies common stock value as compared to percentage growth in the S & P Midcap Basic Materials Index.
-At the beginning of each year, the Board establishes a target for each of these factors and sets up a scoring system to measure at year-end the extent to which each target is met.
-At year-end, a formula is applied to the weighted average of the scores achieved and each principal executive's performance rating to determine the level of the incentive payment to be received by the principal executive.
+This incentive program is intended to more closely link the principal executives' pay to the growth of the company and the value created for stockholders in the preceding year.
+For 2001, this was measured by net income growth as compared to target on a corporate and divisional basis.
+At the beginning of each year, the Board establishes a target for these factors and sets up a scoring system to measure at year-end the extent to which the targets are met.
+At year-end, a formula is applied to the scores to determine the level of the incentive payment to be received by the principal executive.
 The Compensation and Nominating Committee then considers whether there are other factors that should also be taken into consideration in establishing the overall level of compensation of each principal executive.
-They will, for example, take into consideration actions that have been taken by management to benefit shareholders in the longer term that may have negative impact on the factors listed above.
+They will, for example, take into consideration actions that have been taken by management to benefit shareholders in the longer term that may have a negative impact on the factors and annual targets established.

-During 1999, Minerals Technologies exceeded all of the targets except for the sales growth target.
-This resulted in positive adjustments to the incentive payments.
-The formula produced a payment of \$450,007 for Dr. Valles, and the Compensation and Nominating Committee agreed that he should receive that amount as his 1999 incentive payment, to be paid in 2000.
+During 2001, Minerals Technologies did not fully achieve its targets on a corporate basis, but did exceed target in certain divisions.
+This resulted in incentive payments that were below established targets.
+The formula produced a payment of \$253,125 for Mr. Saueracker, and the Compensation and Nominating Committee agreed that he should receive that amount as his 2001 incentive payment, to be paid in 2002.